 Report on the progress of ABLE program trust: The Department of the State Treasurer is required to report to the General Assembly by December 1 on the status of the Achieving a Better Life Experience (ABLE) Trust program that would allow people with disabilities and their families to open 529 savings plans.

 If you have questions about the North Carolina state budget or other policy issues, please contact Jennifer Mahan, ASNC Director of Advocacy and Public Policy at email@example.com or 919-865-5068.

-Filed under: Advocacy, Asperger's Syndrome, Autism, Autism Society of NC, Legislative/Policy Issues, Resources, Uncategorized | Tagged: autism, autism health care, autism Medicaid Services, autism north carolina, Autism Society of North Carolina, Autism spectrum, Autism Spectrum Disorder, autism support, budget, Developmental disability, Education, legislation, managed care, medicaid, nc autism legislation, NC state budget, North Carolina, North Carolina General Assembly, public policy | Leave a comment »
+Filed under: Advocacy, Asperger's Syndrome, Autism, Autism Society of NC, Education, Legislative/Policy Issues, Programs, Resources | Tagged: Advocacy, ASNC, Asperger Syndrome, Asperger's Syndrome, autism, autism advocacy, autism education, autism health care, autism legislation, autism Medicaid Services, autism nc, autism north carolina, autism society north carolina, autism society of NC, Autism Society of North Carolina, Autism spectrum, Autism Spectrum Disorder, autism support, budget, Developmental disability, Education, legislation, managed care, medicaid, nc autism legislation, NC state budget, North Carolina, North Carolina General Assembly, public policy | Leave a comment »